-Chelsey was educated, a hard worker, and had a job at a mill in Houston as a level three first aid attendant.
-Her mother Pam Heron describes her daughter as an “independent, educated and hard-working woman.
+Chelsey was educated, hardworking, and employed at a mill in Houston as a level-three first aid attendant.
+Her mother, Pam Heron, described her daughter as an “independent, educated, and hard-working woman.
 She’s loving and caring.”

-On October 11, 2023, Chelsey was at her father's house.
-At around 2 a.m. she left the house on foot.
-Her father assumed she was stepping outside to have a cigarette and would return shortly, but she never returned to the house again.
+On October 11, 2023, Chelsey was at her father’s house.
+At around 2 a.m., she left on foot.
+Her father assumed she was stepping outside for a cigarette and would return shortly, but she never came back.
 She was wearing blue jeans and a purple winter jacket.
-Her family soon filed a missing persons report to the Vanderhoof police department when she did not return.
+When she did not return, her family filed a missing persons report with the Vanderhoof police department.

-Her mother considers it highly out of character that Chelsey would just leave without telling anyone, as she was usually quick to respond to calls or texts.
-Her father did not know where she would have gone as she had just arrived in the area a couple of weeks prior to her disappearance and did not know many people or places there.
+Her mother considers it highly out of character for Chelsey to leave without informing anyone, as she was usually quick to respond to calls or texts.
+Her father did not know where she might have gone, as Chelsey had only arrived in the area a few weeks prior to her disappearance and was unfamiliar with many people or places there.

-On November 6, 2023, police found the remains of Chelsey in a wooded area off Highway 16 in the Saik’uz Reserve.
-No further details have been released by the police and the investigation as to the cause of death is still ongoing.
+On November 6, 2023, police found Chelsey’s remains in a wooded area off Highway 16 within the Saik’uz Reserve.
+No further details have been released by the police, and the investigation into the cause of death is ongoing.

 UPDATE - December 11, 2023

-The Independent Investigations Office (IIO) of British Columbia has launched an investigation into possible police inaction over Chelsey's disappearance.
+The Independent Investigations Office (IIO) of British Columbia has launched an investigation into possible police inaction related to Chelsey’s disappearance.
 The IIO is asking anyone with relevant information to contact the Witness Line toll-free at 1-855-446-8477 or through the iiobc.ca website.

 Source: Police action under investigation after missing woman found dead